883G/The-Last-AirBender/README.md

 what it does is that it runs the `session`s defined at the `noxfile.py` file, and there it's defined to run the tests.

+You can view and/or use the outputs of the tests from the created files or from your shell's `stdout`.

 #### It doesn't work / there's a problem

 If you think there's a problem with the tests, or there's